Lamoille and Orleans County, Vermont, and the War of 1812

 WOLCOTT VERMONT, located in the eastern part of the county, in lat.
 44° 34′, and long.
 4° 31′, bounded northeasterly by Craftsbury, southeasterly by Hardwick, southwesterly by Elmore, and northwesterly by Hyde Park, was granted by the State, November 7, 1780, and chartered to Joshua Stanton and sixty-one others, August 22, 1781, as a township of 23,040 acres.
 Its name was given in honor of Maj-Gen. Oliver Wolcott, one of the original proprietors.
 The names of the other proprietors were as follows : Joshua Stanton, John Fellows, Matthew Mead, Aaron Comstock, Samuel Middlebrooks, Isaac Lewis, Clap Raymond, Abijah Taylor, Levi … Read more

-Morristown, Lamoille County, Vermont
+Lamoille County Vermont Courts

 Gazetteer and business directory of Lamoille and Orleans counties, Vt title page

-Railroads of Lamoille County, Vermont
+Hyde Park, Lamoille County, Vermont

 Gazetteer and business directory of Lamoille and Orleans counties, Vt title page